-The exception is the Wāhi Taonga Management Areas which make up the Rakaia River Mouth Moa Hunter Site (C39(a) and C39(b).
-These sites are of considerable cultural and archaeological significance.
+Wāhi Taonga Management Areas are of considerable cultural and archaeological significance.
 Earthworks in these areas are appropriate in certain circumstances and to a certain depth, after which resource consent is required (Controlled Activity).
-In assessing any application for resource consent made under Rule 2.1.2, the Council will consider whether the earthworks will disturb the special site within the Wāhi Taonga Management area C39(c) and whether that disturbance is inappropriate, as advised by local rūnanga and the Historic Places Trust Pouhere Taonga)..
+In assessing any application for resource consent made under Rule 2.1.2, the Council will consider whether the earthworks will disturb the special site within the Wāhi Taonga Management area C39(c) and whether that disturbance is inappropriate, as advised by local rūnanga and in the case of Wāhi Taonga Management Area C39(b), the Historic Places Trust Pouhere Taonga)...